hashicorp/terraform-aws-consul/README.md

 * [consul-client-security-group-rules](https://github.com/hashicorp/terraform-aws-consul/tree/master/modules/consul-client-security-group-rules): Defines the security group rules used by a Consul agent to control the traffic that is allowed to go in and out.

-## How do I contribute to this Module?

-Contributions are very welcome!
-Check out the [Contribution Guidelines](https://github.com/hashicorp/terraform-aws-consul/tree/master/CONTRIBUTING.md) for instructions.